zachkont/dotaUpdatesBot/README.md

 ## Disclaimer

-This program is provided "as is" without warranty of any kind.
+This program is provided under the GNU GPLv3 License.
+As such it is shipped "as is" and the authors are not liable and provide no warranty.
+[Read more](LICENSE).